parabamoghv/vct-erdos-project/README.md

 TODO: insert description of project

+For now, this is a demo of pull-requests.

 ### getting started

 To get started with this repository, we need to set up a reproducible environment.
 The tool we will use here is Poetry.
 In a new conda environment (we will use Python 3.10), install Poetry as